Why should I purchase a consult?

 Examples

-G: ‘G’ sought technical assistance with his expensive Sansui amplifier.
-When I suggested he purchase discussion time, G exploded: “F*** you, I’m not going to pay you.”
-Alright then, though I’m guessing G gets paid for his time in his place of work…
+G: ‘G’ sought technical assistance with his expensive Sansui amplifier after enjoying my free content.
+When I suggested he purchase some discussion time, G exploded: “F*** you, I’m not going to pay you.”

 K: ‘K’ read my KD-600 turntable articles and sought improvement advice for his KD-600.
-When I suggested he purchase a consult, K threatened that he knew “Someone in the Australian Tax Office” (LOL).
+When I suggested he purchase a consult, K threatened that he knew “Someone in the Australian Tax Office”.
 K tried to obtain my help some years later, hoping I’d forgotten.
 I haven’t.

-M: ‘M’ actually purchased a 30-minute consult, which yielded outstanding results in the form of a game-changing amplifier purchase, but angrily and erroneously claimed he’d “Paid for 60 minutes but only received 20”.
-I sent proof of his 30-minute purchase and 50-minute assistance but received no apology.
+M: ‘M’ purchased a 30-minute consultation, which yielded outstanding results and a game-changing amplifier purchase.
+His mistake was to angrily claim he’d “Paid for 60 minutes but only received 20” before checking his records.
+I sent proof of his 30-minute purchase and 50-minutes’ assistance, yet received no apology.

 Exchange

-With our pre-paid advisory service, fair-minded advice seekers pre-purchase consults tailored to their needs, a fair, sensible, flexible approach aligned with our core values of maximum quality and value, and minimum wastage.
+With our pre-paid advisory service, fair-minded advice seekers pre-purchase consults tailored to their needs.
+This is a fair, sensible, flexible approach aligned with our core values of maximum quality and value, and minimum wastage.

 Mike … you, of course, are a gem.
 We are so lucky to have someone as passionate, intelligent, ethical and hardworking in little ol’ Perth.